illuscio-dev/islelib-py/zdocs/source/index.rst

 ... and watch the magic happen.
 This macro also creates coverage and error reports.
 Coverage reports show what percentage of each file's code is tested.
-These reports can be found in the following locations:
+These reports can be found in the following locations, and will be automatically opened in your default browser once the tests complete:

    * results: ``zdevelop/tests/_reports/test_results.html``
    * coverage: ``zdevelop/tests/_reports/coverage/index.html``